privacytools/blog.privacytools.io/collections/_posts/2019-08-24-adding-custom-doh-resolvers-to-dnscloak.md

 ### Adding a Custom Resolver

-You'll notice DNSCloak provides a "Config Editor":
+DNSCloak provides a "Config Editor" which allows you to modify various aspects of the program, add custom servers, etc:

 ![](/assets/img/2019-08-24-dnscloak/config-editor.jpeg){: .w-50}